dnanexus/cwic/Readme.developer.md

 This Readme describes how to contribute to the development of CWIC.
 The source code of the app is available at https://github.com/dnanexus/cwic.

-Detailed information on how to use CWIC is available in the [DNAnexus official documentation](https://documentation.dnanexus.com/developer/cloud-workstations/cwic) and the Readme of the app.

 ## App components

 There are three main components in the app code base: